 Ventilation is very important during storage.
 Indoor storage is ideal, especially in areas where ice and snow accumulate.
+Ratchet covers are not designed for snow loads.
+Snow build up can cause the canvas to stretch and will not returtn to the original size/condition.
 Make sure the storage building has adequate ventilation.
 If you use outdoor storage facilities, have your boat shrink wrapped by a dealer or cover your boat with a canvas cover.
 Provide ventilation to keep the boat from "sweating" by building a frame over the boat to support the canvas.
 Build the frame several inches wider than the boat so the canvas will clear the rails.